udnp/GoIV/ocr_training/tessdata_for_3.04/README.md

 ## dir contents

+### fonts
+This dir includes the font files used for training data.

 ### langdata
 This dir includes tesseract-ocr langdata, imported from tesseract-ocr/langdata repo in github with following `git subtree` command.